EmmaLiTsai/recoverKBTDR/README.md

 This is a basic example of the intended workflow for historic record
 recovery:

-Prep: read in data (trace and time dots) after scan image processing, which contains the X and Y values of the record in centimeters from the
+Step one: read in data (trace and time dots) after scan image processing, which contains the X and Y values of the record in centimeters from the origin:
-origin:

 ``` r
 # examples of data tidying from raw ImageJ csv files: